Gaudenzio Ferrari: Early life and education

-Gaudenzio was born to Franchino Ferrari at Valduggia in the Valsesia in the Duchy of Milan.
-Valduggia is now in the Province of Vercelli in Piedmont.
+Gaudenzio was born to Franchino Ferrari at Valduggia in Valsesia in the Duchy of Milan.
+Valduggia is now in the province of Vercelli in Piedmont.
 He is said to have first learned the art of painting at Vercelli from Gerolamo Giovenone.
-He subsequently studied in Milan, in the school of the Cathedral artisan Giovanni Stefano Scotti, and perhaps alongside Bernardino Luini.
-Circa 1504 he proceeded to Florence.
-It was once thought that he later moved to Rome.
-He died in Milan.
+He probably received his training at Varallo at the beginning of the 1490s, a lively period in the town’s artistic life, when extensive works were being carried out at the Sacro Monte.
+His master was Giovanni Stefano Scotti, none of whose works has as yet been identified but who, judging from the early work of his pupil, may have been influenced by Lombard artists, most notably Bernardino Luini.